core-wg/oscore/draft-ietf-core-object-security.md

 4. Store the association Token - Security Context.
 The Client SHALL be able to find the correct security context used to protect the request and verify the response with use of the Token of the message exchange.

 5. Increment the Sender Sequence Number by one.
-If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the client MUST NOT process any more requests with the given security context.
-The client SHOULD acquire a new security context (and consequently inform the server about it) before this happens.
-The latter is out of scope of this memo.

 ## Verifying the Request {#verif-coap-req}